stefanofa/awesome/TOPICS.md

 ## design

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens in CI and code
+*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 *   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
 Why not take it to the next level? 🚀